Employment-Based Immigration Lawyer in San Francisco

 - Apply for adjustment of status (if you are currently living in the United States lawfully).

 Whether you apply for adjustment of status or an immigrant visa, the process will involve both a petition and an application.
 You will most likely need to file your petition and, upon approval, wait until a visa becomes available in your category before filing your actual application.
 Some applicants, however, will be able to file the petition and application at the same time.

 Once you obtain your green card, you will need to replace it every ten years.
 After five years of living in the United States as a permanent resident, you may qualify for citizenship through naturalization.

-When you bring your case to our firm, you can trust us to help you complete every step with care and efficiency.
+When you bring your case to our firm, you can trust our employment-based immigration attorney to help you complete every step with care and efficiency.
 We know how important this process may be for your future, and we look forward to using our skills and experience to help you accomplish your goals.